 It all seems so long ago.
 I guess the picture I have hanging in my dining room is an antique now.

 Here’s my mother reading to my sister Evelyn, who is obviously not paying attention.
-These days, Evelyn routinely beats me at Scrabble, so she must have gotten some book learning somewhere.
+These days, Evelyn routinely beats me at Scrabble, why couldn’t I just sit still and listen back then?

 I think being read to helped me get a jump on things scholastic.
 When I started school, I was immediately able to understand the subtext in the Curious George books.